We have a variety of plans in the works to improve the railway over the next few years:

 We have a large station with two platforms but it could do with some improvement.

 Platform 1 – on the side closest to the playground – is narrow and can become crowded on very busy days as passengers get on and off the train.
 This winter we plan to widen it.

 Both platforms are laid in paving slabs; we’re looking at if a new tarmac surface would be more suitable.

 We’ve already returned one of the park’s steam locomotives – Marri – to working order, and she is proving very popular with the public.

 There is a second steam locomotive, Chiltern Shuttle, which has been associated with the railway for more than 30 years.
-Currently privately owned by the railway’s previous owner, she ran until 2007 when she was withdrawn from service.
-She now requires a thorough overhaul and restoration to working order, including notable repair work to the boiler (or replacement with a new boiler).
-However, we would like to purchase her and restore her to use in the park, and hope this can be achieved in the next few years.
+Currently privately owned, she ran until 2007 when she was withdrawn from service.
+She now requires a thorough overhaul and restoration to working order, including notable repair work to the boiler.
+However, we would like to restore her to use in the park, and hope this can be achieved in the next few years.

 We have a nice wooded area the railway runs through, but the stinging nettles have run a little wild over the last few years.
 We’re now working to cut back and clear areas, introduce some new attractive planting, plus add a few lineside features to look at.

 If you have any suggestions for improvements we could make, get in touch and let us know!